Child entry, 16 years and under on the day of the event.

 THE NEXT PINK WALK & BUTTON RUN STARTS IN

 Wear your BEST pink finery for breast cancer awareness or yellow in support of local breast cancer research.
 Even better mix pink and yellow together.

 You can also meet some of Waikato’s great netball and rugby players, arrive before the walk to get an autograph!

 We’ve got fantastic prizes for the BEST dressed gal, BEST dressed guy, BEST dressed little person (under 5), BEST dressed young person (5 – 12), BEST dressed teen, BEST dressed group and BEST dressed dog as well as a great raffle to win.

 Finish the walk and hang around for a sausage sizzle, proudly provided by Braemar Hospital, and one of The Long Black’s amazing coffees after your walk or run.

 Our Master of Ceremonies, Camille from The Breeze, Waikato will keep you on your toes throughout the event.

 Enter a group as representatives from your business, club or school for the walk or run or get together as many friends and family members as possible together to form the BEST team.

-All businesses that register a team will go into the draw to win a grazing table morning, or afternoon tea kindly donated by The Little Lunch Company.
+All businesses/organisations that register a team will go into the draw to win a grazing table morning, or afternoon tea kindly donated by The Little Lunch Company.

-The BIGGEST team registered will win a $200 voucher from the Lawrenson Group.
+All teams registered will go in the draw to win a $200 voucher from the Lawrenson Group.

 Plus we’ve got prizes for the BIGGEST team registered (last year the BIGGEST team had 35 people)